-270. DIR-154 listed several areas of uncertainty to be addressed for the commercial release of the GMO or to justify a reduction in limits and controls, which included:

-- the degree of attenuation of the GMO under field trial conditions; and - the ability of the GMO to establish an infection cycle and persist in the environment.

-271. Although, the applicant has provided additional data in this application, the additional data did not fully resolve the uncertainty.

-272. For DIR-193, additional uncertainty is noted in relation to several points, including:

-- the potential of the GMO to recombine and generate novel pathogenic strains of ILTV; - the potential of the GMO infecting and causing disease in other wild birds; and - the length of the protection from ILTV conferred by the GM vaccine.

-273. The uncertainties outlined above have been accommodated by taking a conservative approach to the risk analysis.

-274. Post release review (Chapter 3, Section 4) will be used to address uncertainty regarding future changes to knowledge about the GMO.
+- perception processing and interpreting risk is shaped by our mental processes and social/cultural circumstances, which vary between individuals and over time. - 272.
+Uncertainty is addressed by approaches such as balance of evidence, conservative assumptions, and applying risk management measures that reduce the potential for risk scenarios involving uncertainty to lead to harm.
+If there is residual uncertainty that is important to estimating the level of risk, the Regulator will take this uncertainty into account in making decisions. - 273.
+DIR-154 listed several areas of uncertainty to be addressed for the commercial release of the GMO or to justify a reduction in limits and controls, which included: - the degree of attenuation of the GMO under field trial conditions; and - the ability of the GMO to establish an infection cycle and persist in the environment. - 274.
+Although, the applicant has provided additional data in this application, the additional data did not fully resolve the uncertainty. - 275.
+For DIR-193, additional uncertainty is noted in relation to several points, including: - the potential of the GMO to recombine and generate novel pathogenic strains of ILTV; - the potential of the GMO infecting and causing disease in other wild birds; and - the length of the protection from ILTV conferred by the GM vaccine. - 276.
+The uncertainties outlined above have been accommodated by taking a conservative approach to the risk analysis. - 277.
+Post release review (Chapter 3, Section 4) will be used to address uncertainty regarding future changes to knowledge about the GMO.
 This is typically used for commercial releases of GMOs, which generally do not have fixed duration.